 Bandy coordinates recruiting efforts for the Crimson in the New England states, as well as Virginia, Washington, D.C., Maryland, Delaware and Canada.

-Bandy's offensive line helped Harvard claim its 15th Ivy League title in 2014 while two linemen garnered All-Ivy League accolades including first-team selection Nick Easton.
-The lineman contributed to Harvard's total offense of 426.1 yards per game, which ranks 32nd nationally, and scoring offense of 37.1 points per game that ranks 18th in the nation and sits second in the Crimson's record book behind 2012's total of 394 points.
+Bandy's offensive line helped Harvard claim its 15th Ivy League title in 2014, while two linemen garnered All-Ivy League accolades including first-team selection Nick Easton.
+The lineman contributed to Harvard's total offense of 426.1 yards per game, which stood 32nd nationally, and scoring offense of 37.1 points per game that ranked 18th in the nation and sat second in the Crimson's record book behind 2012's total of 394 points.